TRULY FROM THE BEYOND THE ARCTIC

 This is what the ground temperatures should be Sunday morning, Valentine’s Day (according to one computer model).
 First is a map of all of North America, and then a closer version with some actual numbers:

 Remember, those are temperatures, not wind chills.
 A temperature of 5 degrees with a mere 10 mph wind equals a chill of -10 degrees.
 A 20 mph wind would make the wind chill -15.
-In parts of New England, temps will be -10 to -20, with wind chills reaching -30 to -40 degrees.
-Ouch!!!!
+In Philadelphia, we’re going to go a full 24 hours without our wind chill having ever gone above 0 degrees!

 WILL RECORDS FALL?